-Worship services at St. Andrew’s United Church of Cairo are held every Friday at 10:00 a.m. with Holy Communion celebrated the first and third weekend of each month.
-Worship is held in our historic, 100-year-old building.
+Worship services with Holy Communion at St. Andrew’s United Church of Cairo are held every Friday at 10:00 a.m.
+Worship is held in our historic, 105-year-old building.

-We are a casual, “come as you are” congregation.
-We strive to make it a welcoming place.
+We are a “come as you are” congregation.
+We strive to be a place of welcome.
 We are native English speakers and people who speak many languages.
 We are from many places.
-We gather and are welcome in Jesus’ name.
+We gather and all are welcome in Jesus’ name.

 Morning Worship, Fridays at 10 am

 As Egypt is a predominantly Islamic country, Friday is the first day of the weekend.
 Therefore, since offices and schools are closed, we meet for worship on Friday morning.
 The worship service includes Scripture readings from the Revised Common Lectionary, as well as prayer, singing, and a sermon.
-Holy Communion is served on the first and third Friday of each month.
+Holy Communion is served every week.
+All are welcome at Christ’s table.
 After the service, we have fellowship with coffee and tea served in the Guild Hall.

 As an interdenominational and international congregation, our worship encompasses the fullness of Christian traditions.
 In practice, this means we have Presbyterian, Lutheran, and Reformed features incorporated into our liturgy.
 And when we share the peace, we walk about and share it with everybody.
 The rituals of our faith connect us to God’s people through the ages.
 The experience of worship involves not just our minds, but our whole selves.